Teradata/developer-resources/docs/install-ai-unlimited/demo/AWS/demo-aws-subscribe-image.md

 ---
 id: demo-aws-subscribe-image
-title: Teradata - AI Unlimited - Subscribe to the engine Amazon Machine Image
+title: Teradata - AI Unlimited - Subscribe
-description: Learn how to subscribe to AI Unlimited image from AWS marketplace.
+description: Learn how to subscribe to AI Unlimited from the AWS marketplace.
-sidebar_label: Subscribe to the engine image
+sidebar_label: Subscribe to AI Unlimited
 sidebar_position: 3
 ---

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

-# Subscribe to the engine Amazon Machine Image
+# Subscribe to AI Unlimited

 import MyPartial from '/docs/_partials/_aws-subscribe-image.mdx';